brokiem/pmmp-plugin-builder-action/README.md

 ### Info
 - If you don't want to make release the phar, you can delete ``prepare-release`` job.
-- Download the phar from actions artifact
+- Download the generated phar from actions artifact
 - You are free to modify anything from ``phar-build.yml``

 ### Question?